 The fraternity of Phi Delta Theta (Phi Delta) mobilized when the earthquake and tsunami disaster struck Japan.
 Three days after the earthquake, the brothers of Phi Delta hosted one of their largest fundraisers in recent years.
 Brothers collected donations at a booth in the student center.
 “We reached out to all of our friends and several local media outlets to educate people on the disaster and how donations can be a big help,” says sophomore Brian Bell, community service chair of the fraternity.
-With a grant from the PSC, Phi Delta raised more than $8,600 for Japan.
+With a grant from the PKG Center, Phi Delta raised more than $8,600 for Japan.

 When Theta Delta Chi was looking for a cause that the brothers could unite around they found an answer in which they each had a personal stake.
 Their Resident Advisor suffers from a brain tumor and needs continuous chemotherapy.
 As well, the son of their chef had recently recovered from brain cancer.
-Ten brothers, with the support of a PSC grant, traveled to Camp Sunshine in Maine to volunteer with children who suffered from cancer.
+Ten brothers, with the support of a PKG Center grant, traveled to Camp Sunshine in Maine to volunteer with children who suffered from cancer.

 Throughout the challenge, student team leaders of the participating FSILG&Ds encouraged and tracked the service involvement and philanthropic contributions of their team members.
 On Wednesday, April 20, these service activities will be judged and the team with the biggest community impact and student learning will be awarded the 2011 Service Cup.
 The winning team will be announced at a celebration dinner at 7:30 p.m. in Twenty Chimneys.
 The winners of the Service Cup will earn bragging rights as service leaders on campus, until next year when they’ll need to defend their title by again rallying their fellow students to engage in community service.